The Parts of a Book and the Elements of Content

-The front matter contains the nuts and bolts of the book’s publication—information like title, author, publisher, ISBN and Library of Congress data.
-The front matter pages aren’t visibly numbered; when they are, the numbers appear as Roman numerals.
+Front matter is the information that appears in the very beginning of a book.
+The front matter contains the nuts and bolts of the book’s publication—information such as title, author, publisher, ISBN, and Library of Congress data.
+The front matter pages aren’t visibly numbered.
+However, if they are, the numbers appear as Roman numerals.

 A Book's Body Matter

 Body matter is the core contents of the book—or what is called the “story.”
 The core content is most often divided into discrete segments, most commonly chapters.
 If larger chunks are divided, they are called parts or sections.

 The body matter is numbered with Arabic numerals beginning with the number “1” on the first page of the first chapter.